 What does the ocean floor look like?
-Be inspired by scientist and map builder, Marie Tharp and make your own relief map of the world.
-Represent the topography or physical features on land and on the ocean floor with easy DIY shaving cream paint.
-Introduce kids to the fun of mapping, with this hands-on ocean map activity.
-We love do-able and simple geology for kids!
+Inspired by scientist and map builder Marie Tharp, make your own relief map of the world.
+Represent the topography or physical features on land and the ocean floor with easy DIY shaving cream paint.
+Introduce kids to the fun of mapping with this hands-on ocean map activity.
+We love doable and simple ocean activities and geology for kids!

 Marie Tharp was an American geologist and cartographer who along with Bruce Heezen, created the first scientific map of the Atlantic Ocean floor.
 A cartographer is a person who draws or produces maps.
 Tharp’s work revealed the detailed topography or physical features and 3D landscape of the ocean floor.

 Her work proved the controversial theory of plate tectonics.
-Plate tectonics was a theory that the earth’s land masses shift and move over time.
-Tharp’s discovery of a rift valley showed that the sea floor was spreading—was initially dismissed as “girl talk.”
+Plate tectonics is a theory that the earth’s land masses shift and move over time.
+Tharp’s discovery of a rift valley showed that the sea floor was spreading—it was initially dismissed as “girl talk.”

 Make an edible plate tectonic model to learn more.